MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/exocortices.md

 your idea and insight into words, and write it out in such a manner that you will be able to understand it later.
 This will often make you realize what the holes in your idea are, where you have to go look for other ideas that will plug this hole, and why an argument may simply not be valid.
+In a way, the difficulty of serialzing insight is what helps us here.
 (The effect of "being forced to explain what you think makes you realize if you actually understand something" is also popularly known as the Feynmann Effect.)

 This also makes your thinking interruptible.
 If you write down every idea and insight about said ideas you have, an interruption will not break down grand